influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 ```

 >NOTE: Topics are created only when needed, as such if the task has not triggered an alert yet, the topic will not exist.
-If you get an error about the topic not existing, cause an alert to be triggered.
+If an error about the topic not existing is returned, cause an alert to be triggered.
 Either change the thresholds on the task or create some cpu load.

-To configure a handler we must first define the handler.
+To configure a handler first the handler binding must be defined.
-A handler definition has a few parts:
+A handler binding has a few parts:

 * Topic - The topic ID.
 * ID - The unique ID of the handler.